rjjrbatarao/taraKiosk/README.md

 - download the adb-win
 - inside theres install.bat click and when success shows you may now open the app
 - enable all required system permissions
-- allow turning on bluetoot
+- allow turning on bluetooth

 # Settings
 - copy this for lockscreen or scan qr